LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 and checking terms.
 The set of types is user extensible and new types can be defined by adding clauses for the ``type/1`` and ``check/2`` multifile predicates.
-For example, assume that we want to be able to check *temparatures* expressed in Celsius, Fahrenheit, or Kelvin scales.
+For example, assume that we want to be able to check *temperatures* expressed in Celsius, Fahrenheit, or Kelvin scales.
 We start by declaring (in an object or category) the new type:

 ::